qmaness-hue/EGR314qmaness.github.io/docs/03-Component-Selection/Component-Selection.md

 For more details, review the ["Appendix - Component Selection Process - Power Mangement"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/Appendix/01-Componet-Selection/Component-Selection-Process/#power-management) selection.

-### Sensor

-(**remove this note/placeholder**: if applicable, this is where your  **SELECTED** sensor is shown.
-Otherwise, remove this section.)

-For more details, review the ["Appendix - Component Selection Process - Sensor"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/Appendix/01-Componet-Selection/Component-Selection-Process/#sensor) selection.

 ### Actuator

 (**remove this note/placeholder**: if applicable, this is where your **Selected** the actuator items go, which includes both the driver and motor.
 Otherwise, remove this section.)